If you are looking for a 8-day Croatia itinerary that’s a good fit for first-timers, you’ve come to the right place!

 If you opt for Entrance 1, then you should book your accommodation in Rastovača, a small village within walking distance.

 Since you can leave your car at the lodging as you hike around Plitvice Lakes, you’ll also save some bucks on parking.
-But make sure you ask the owner and he’s ok with this since most often than not, you’ll finish visiting the park after check-out hours.
+But make sure you ask the owner and he’s okay with this since more often than not, you’ll finish visiting the park after check-out hours.

 We booked a room at Flora House and it was quite a comfortable stay (and yes, the owner was nice enough to let us leave the car on the premises during the time it took us to see Plitvice Lakes).
 Another good option that’s close to the park is Pansion Danica.

 If your accommodation doesn’t offer any food options (ours didn’t for example), there’s no need to worry as there’s a nice restaurant right near the huge parking lot of the park.
 It’s called Licka Kuka and it features traditional Croatian dishes.

 Honestly, Plitvice Lakes National Park really needs no introduction, but its fame comes with a price: it’s often crowded.
 That’s why I recommend in this itinerary that you spend the night before near the park, to be able to start your visit first thing in the morning.